 After adjusting string position, you can check the octaves of the guitar and readjust if necessary.
 Tune all the strings to the correct pitch, gently touch the first string right above the twelfth fret and then pick the string.
 The harmonic you hear (at the 12th fret) must be the same pitch as the picked string at the 12th fret).
 If the pitch of the two notes differs, adjust the saddle for this string back (tone too high) or forth (tone too low) on the bridge.
 Listen carefully and adjust gently until the two notes match.
-Alternatively, you can also adjust the same as the unfretted string, but one octave higher.
+Alternatively, you can also adjust the octaves with a tuner.
+In this case, the pitch of the tone at the 12th fret must be the same as the unfretted string, but one octave higher.